 The thing is this: ties serve no functional purpose, it’s purely aesthetic.
 Even high-heeled shoes provide a benefit.
 In the words of comedian Jeff Foxworthy, “You can take the biggest, burliest truck driver in America and put him in a pair of high-heeled shoes, and he’s gonna walk like this.”
 (As he proceeds to stand on his calves describing how good his legs and butt look).

-But the tie serves no purpose.
-It’s not needed for warmth, we have scarves, hats, and other paraphernalia that we used in cold weather.
+But the tie isn’t needed for warmth.
+We have scarves, hats, and other paraphernalia that we used in cold weather.
 It’s not for keeping our shirts tight at the top, that’s why we have buttons.

 To me, the argument is simple: Functionality = 0; Potential for problems = 100.